| Memories from Eva Rippy Pybrum

 me (Ha!)
 We did get to ride, but we sat clear in the back.
 Everything

+went fine, and I still don't think it was the same conductor!
 I went to Watsonville High School.
 We rode a bus driven by Mr. Munson

 for a couple of years.
 Mr. Burgess, who also owned a turkey ranch